jasonrogena/ma3map-api/README.md

     cd ma3map-api_java
     mvn clean install

-Run the webserver by running the following commands (the first command sets the heap size available to Maven, adjust to your liking):
+Start the webserver by running the following commands (the first command sets the heap size available to Maven, adjust to your liking):

     export MAVEN_OPTS=-Xmx1024m
     mvn exec:java